sematext/sematext-logsene-ios/README.md

 ### NSLog

-The library provides a mechanism for intercepting NSLog messages and sending them to Logsene.
+The library provides a mechanism for intercepting NSLog messages and sending them to Sematext.
 It uses undocumented APIs to accomplish this, so you should probably use CocaLumberjack instead.
-To send all NSLog messages to Logsene, call `LLogNSLogMessages()` just after `LogseneInit()`.
+To send all NSLog messages to Sematext, call `LLogNSLogMessages()` just after `LogseneInit()`.

 ### How to log unhandled exceptions